OPS-E2E-PPE/VBA-Docs/api/Access.Application.RefreshDatabaseWindow.md

 ## Remarks

-You can use the **RefreshDatabaseWindow** method to immediately reflect changes to objects in Microsoft Access in the Database window.
+Use the **RefreshDatabaseWindow** method to immediately reflect changes to objects in Microsoft Access in the Database window.
 For example, if you add a new form from Visual Basic and save it, you can use the **RefreshDatabaseWindow** method to display the name of the new form on the **Forms** tab of the Database window immediately after it has been saved.

 ## Example